Pongpisit-Thanasutives/Multi-task-Physics-informed-neural-networks/README.md

 For a small (lower data samples) version of KdV and KS, check out /inverse_small_KdV and /inverse_small_KS

 This repo also additionally include the ladder networks (https://arxiv.org/abs/1507.02672) simple implementation in pytorch.
+See ladder.py